Arkadiusz Krysik

 [Read also: SDLC Guide: Requirement Analysis in Software Engineering]

-In the software development process, the development and testing phases are inextricably linked and mutually beneficial, forming a complementary relationship that is critical to producing high-quality software.
+In the software development process, the development and testing phases are linked together and mutually beneficial, forming a complementary relationship that is critical to producing high-quality software.

 During the development phase and design phase, software engineers design, write, and assemble the code to create a working application.

-The importance of the software testing process in software development cannot be overstated, as it plays a critical role in ensuring the quality, reliability, and performance of the software product.
+As we’ve already said, software testing as it plays a critical role in ensuring the quality, reliability, and performance of the software product.

-Second, software testing verifies that the software meets the specified requirements and user expectations, which is essential for customer satisfaction and confidence.
+It also ensures that the software meets user requirements and expectations, which increases customer satisfaction and keeps software projects on track.

 Types of software testing

-Software testing is a diverse and complex field, encompassing a wide range of types of software testing, each designed to meet specific objectives and address different aspects of the software.
+Software testing encompas a wide range of types of software testing, each designed to meet specific objectives and address different aspects of the software.

 non functional testing